misiektoja/xbox_monitor/docs/configuration.md

 xbox_monitor --set-webhook-url
 ```

-Each command rewrites its assignment in the dotenv file in place, keeps every other line and comment, and asks first when the value is already set. `--setup` does the same as part of the guided run.
+Each command rewrites its assignment in the dotenv file in place and keeps every other line and comment.
+Each asks first when the value is already set. `--setup` does the same as part of the guided run.

 Export them on Linux, Unix, macOS and WSL: